 - When IPSU authenticates the filers identity, a paper alternate tax transcript will be mailed.

 If a taxpayer has an extension to file taxes, we can temporarily proceed with processing aid if the Financial Aid Office receives the following documents:

-The Financial Aid Office will complete an estimate verification based on the above documents, and aid will be credited to the fall semester student account.
-Before we can pay the aid for spring semester we must receive the final tax return either via IRS Data Retrieval or via Tax Return Transcript.
+The Office of Financial Aid will complete an estimated verification based on the above documents and aid will be credited to the fall semester student account.
+Before we can pay the aid for the spring semester, we must receive the final tax return either via IRS data retrieval or via Tax Return Transcript.

 In addition to submitting the W2 and/or K1 statements, Schedule C, and the Verification Statement, those who file amended tax returns will need to send to the Financial Aid Office:

-- A Tax Return Transcript of the original tax return, and
+- A Tax Return Transcript or a signed copy of the original tax return, and

 - A signed copy of the amended tax return (the 1040X)

 If you have questions, please contact the Office of Financial Aid at 574-284-4557 or via email at firstname.lastname@example.org.